BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 ﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock.
-Web-based oscilloscope is attached as a demonstration project.

-Esp32_web_ftp_telnet_server_templat makes developing Web and Telnet user interfaces for ESP32 projects almost as easy as possible.
+Very briefly why would you use Esp32_web_ftp_telnet_server_template:

+- **extremely fast and easy development of Telnet user interface for your project**
+- **easy development of nice looking Web user interface for your project**
+- **working with files (uploading and downloading .html and other files)**
+- **run-time monitoring of ESP32 behaviour with built-in dmesg Telnet command**
+- **run-time monitoring of ESP32 signals with built-in Web-based oscilloscope**

 In case of Web user interface all you need to do is to upload (with FTP) .html (.png, .jpg, …) files into your ESP32 /var/www/html directory and/or modify httpRequestHandler function that already exists in Esp32_web_ftp_telnet_server_template.ino according to your needs (see examples below).